 - Create a smooth on-boarding process.
 All training materials are available on the app so employees can access it at any time.
 Create chapters, courses and quizzes to ensure employees understand what’s being covered.

 All of this might sound expensive but with Connecteam, it is incredibly affordable.
-Choose from three fixed monthly plans for up to 200 users, $35, $72 or $149.
-Sign up for your free 14 day trial now.
+Pricing starts at just $29/month for up to 200 users or you can start with the free plan.